I’m willing to wager that if you’re reading this article, you fall into one of two camps:

 I mean, do any of them sound like they relate to selling diagnostic tests or equipment?

-When I joined Alaska Sleep, I would have made the same mistakes too because those were the kinds of articles I’d also read and think were interesting.
+When I joined Alaska Sleep, I would have made the same mistakes too, because those were the kinds of articles I would also read and think were interesting.

-Fortunately for me, I had an amazing mentor in Marcus Sheridan (whom I would years later go to work for at The Sales Lion and then IMPACT).
+Fortunately for me, I had an amazing mentor in Marcus Sheridan (whom I would work for years later at The Sales Lion, then IMPACT).